p1ng07/rusty_boy/readme.md

 # controls

-Movement: wasd
+- Movement: wasd
-Start: i
+- Start: i
-Select: u
+- Select: u
-B: j
+- B: j
-A: k
+- A: k
-Shift: Enter 2x speed mode
+- Shift: Enter 2x speed mode
-Space: Pause
+- Space: Pause

 # Info

-- Does not emulate bootrom, and will not run alternative bootroms.
-- Therefore, Gameboy Color palettes cannot be chosen during run time, maybe I will add them via a color chooser in the application
+A Semi-accurate Gameboy Color emulator in Rust!

+_Features:_

+- Save states.
+- Double speed (press shift)
+- Pause and stepping(press space)

+_*No, no sound is planned*_, but if you find any bugs or crashes, feel free to open an issue.

+The graphics are done with a `scanline renderer`, instead of a cycle accurate state machine, so expect some visual bugs on tests and the few GB/GBC games that require super accurate emulation.

-# TODO
+# Build

-1. Resolve todos
-2. Prettify the readme and code
-3. Maybe deploy to wasm and have a github pages site for it
-4. Release
-5. Go night night
+There are available builds in the releases page.

+But you can also just clone the repo and run `cargo run --release`